heygent/embanalysis/thesis/src/01-intro.md

 the grouping doesn't match the positional system's <way of calculating?>.
-An even more surprising development is that forcing the R2L token clustering of numbers in models already trained with L2R clustering through the use of commas in the input (ex. $12,345$) leads to big improvements in arithmetic performance.
-Despite the model acquiring vector representations of the objects ... those same representations retain the properties that allow for the performance to improve when the tokenization scheme is right.
+An even more surprising development is that forcing the R2L token clustering of numbers in models already trained with L2R clustering through the use of commas in the input (ex. $12,345$) leads to big improvements in arithmetic performance [@millidge].
+Despite the model learning representations adapted to work with a L2R token clustering strategy, forcing a R2L clustering at inference time shows substantial improvements in arithmetic tasks, which means that despite being learned through an unfavorable tokenization approach, the numeric representations retain the properties that allow for the performance to improve when the clustering scheme is corrected.

-representation of the problem not being optimal<?>
+There can be different hypotheses on why this might be, for example:

+- Arithmetic operations would still work locally in the 0-999 range, which allows for a correct reading on them and possible generalization on a larger scale.
+- The forced tokenization also happens in the data, as numbers are often separated by punctuation in clusters of 3 digits, right to left, for legibility reasons [@singh2024]

+Still, we are left with the fact that the learned representations work better for a tokenization strategy different from the one the model was trained for.
+At the very least, the data being biased towards a R2L representation (in the form of using the Arabic number system and adopting legibility rules that accommodate right to left calculations) lead to embeddings that maintain that bias even when learned in a L2R fashion.

+<the problem I've come to in talking about this is that I want to put this as the
+property of an optimal representation.
+I guess the thing is here I started talking about it as a property of the data, but it would follow that if talking about a certain set of data>

 | Model             | Strategy               |